Lindsay Tarpley: Early life

-University of North Carolina
+North Carolina Tar Heels

 In the autumn of 2002, Tarpley enrolled at the University of North Carolina.
 While there, she majored in communications and minored in coaching.
 She was a student-athlete, and competed with the university's North Carolina Tar Heels women's soccer team.
 In her first season with the team, she was named ACC Rookie of the Year and the Soccer America and Soccer Buzz National Freshman of the Year.

 During her sophomore season, Tarpley led the nation in total points (goals and assists) while leading the Tar Heels to the 2003 NCAA Women's Soccer Championship.
 Against Connecticut Huskies in the finals, she scored two goals and had two assists en route to winning the title.
 She received numerous honors for her performance throughout the 2003 season, including ACC Player of the Year and Player of the Tournament, National Player of the Year, and several All-America team honors.

 Injuries interfered with Tarpley's junior and senior seasons, which reduced her playing time.
 Tarpley still managed to be named to the All-ACC and NSCAA All-America teams in both seasons.

 Tarpley finished her North Carolina career with 59 goals and 59 assists.
 Her number 25 jersey was retired by the school in February 2006 during the halftime of a North Carolina Tar Heels men's basketball game.